kowloon-central/kowln/index.md

 ### Support or Contact

-Having trouble with Pages?
+Having trouble with this Page?
 Please contact <a href="https://telegram.me/patrickwclau">Our Support via Telegram</a> for details.